 Provider must submit documentation (such as office chart notes, lab results or other clinical information) supporting that member has met all approval criteria.

-It is the policy of PA Health & Wellness® that Rhofade is medically necessary when the following criteria are met:
+It is the policy of PA Health & Wellness® that Rhofade and Upneeq are medically necessary when the following criteria are met:

 I. Initial Approval Criteria

 A. Facial Erythema Associated with Rosacea (must meet all):